Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Contraction Analysis of Gradient Systems

-Geodesic convexity \cite{RAPCSAK91} generalizes conventional notions of convexity to the case where the domain of a function is viewed as a Riemannian manifold.
+Geodesic convexity \cite{RAPCSAK91} generalizes conventional notions of convexity to the case where the domain of a function is equipped with a Riemannian metric.
 A special case occurs in geometric programming (GP)~\cite{Boyd_GeomProgram}.
 In GP, a non-convex problem over positive variables $\{x_i\}_{i=1}^N$ can be transformed into a convex problem by a change of variables $y_i = {\rm log}(x_i)$.
 Alternately GP can be formulated over the positive reals viewed as a Riemannian manifold by measuring differential length elements $ds$ in a relative sense

 Geodesically-convex optimization generalizes this transformation strategy to a broader class of problems~\cite{Sra_First_Order_Methods}.
 However, beyond special cases (see, e.g., \cite{SRA_Conic_Optimization}), generative procedures remain lacking to formulate g-convex optimization problems or recognize g-convexity.